HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

   sql_file="h2_adoption_pages_reqs.sql"
 ) }}

-This is because many websites will load additional resources from a variety of third-party domains (for example analytics, plugins/tags, social media integrations, etc.).
+This is because many websites will load additional resources from a variety of third-party domains (for example, analytics, plugins/tags, and social media integrations).
 Due to their scale, these external services often either provide support for HTTP/2+ themselves or make use of a so-called CDN or Content Delivery Network (for example Akamai, Cloudflare or Fastly) that does it for them.
 In fact, CDNs are used very heavily on the observed websites in our dataset, with a whopping 54% of over 1.3 billion requests in our dataset being served from a CDN!

 {{ figure_markup(
   caption="The percentage of over 1.3 billion requests in the Web Almanac dataset that use a CDN.",